 TriFection’s tile professionals installed 3×6 silver Turkish travertine tile from Interceramic in a broken joint pattern for the backsplash.
 Behind the cooktop we placed an 8×12 pewter Renee Plaque, immediately outlined in an accent border of Cimarron glass mosaic tile and then framed in Metro Grey honed limestone tile, a mini-cigarro tile from Emser.
-Our experts also installed new tile floors of 6×24 Tahoe Ocre, a plank porcelain tile that mimics the look of real wood, and a new fireplace facade of 12×24 Evolution Ardesia tile in the adjacent living room.
+Our experts also installed new tile floors of 6×24 Tahoe Ocre and a plank porcelain tile that mimics real wood.
+Then we installed a new fireplace facade of 12×24 Evolution Ardesia tile in the adjacent living room.

 Our clients selected a new appliance package from Nor-West, including an Electrolux induction range and counter-depth refrigerator, a Sharp microwave drawer, and a Fisher & Paykel double drawer dishwasher.
-We installed a Blanco kitchen sink with a black Anthracite finish and a Moen single-handle, pull-down sprayer kitchen faucet in a spot-resist stainless finish.
-We brightened the kitchen with updated LED recessed can lighting, undercabinet lights, and a decorative light fixture for the breakfast area.
-TriFection also painted the kitchen with Sherwin Williams paint, including Sticks and Stones walls, Bright White ceilings, and Pure White trims.
+We installed a Blanco kitchen sink with a black Anthracite finish.
+Then we added a Moen single-handle, pull-down sprayer kitchen faucet in a spot-resist stainless finish.
+We brightened the kitchen with updated LED recessed can lighting, undercabinet lights, and a decorative fixture for the breakfast area.
+TriFection also painted the kitchen with Sherwin Williams paint, including Sticks-and-Stones walls, Bright White ceilings, and Pure White trims.